CodeWithBehnam/u2oobCaption/README.md

-# Starter.diy - Elite Next.js SaaS Starter Kit
+# u2oob.capz - Elite Next.js SaaS Starter Kit

 A modern, production-ready SaaS starter template for building full-stack applications using Next.js 15, Convex, Clerk, and Clerk Billing.
 The easiest way to start accepting payments with beautiful UI and seamless integrations.